Sonic Adventure 2 (2012)

 Differences from the Dreamcast and GameCube versions

-- 16:9 aspect ratio support was added, though some cutscenes still display in 4:3.
-This is likely due to some effects used in those cutscenes being in video files which would have to be recreated from the ground up to make them widescreen-compatible.
+- 16:9 aspect ratio support was added, though some cutscenes still display in 4:3 due to using video effects.

-- All references to SOAP shoes were removed.
+- All references to SOAP shoes were removed for copyright reasons.

 - Omochao's hints from Sonic Generations were added between loading screens.

 - The health icon was changed from a cross to an 'H', likely due to the Red Cross being notoriously strict about how their emblem is used in entertainment since the original's release.

 - All artwork previously portraying Sonic wearing his classic shoes were replaced with SOAP shoe versions.

 - All of Big the Cat's cameos in levels that were removed in the GameCube version are restored, except for ones in Wild Canyon and the multiplayer mode.

 The menu was completely overhauled in this version.